netdata/netdata/registry/README.md

 To solve this, Netdata utilizes a **central registry**.
 This registry, together with certain browser features, allow Netdata to provide unified cross-server dashboards.
 For example, when you jump from server to server using the node menu, several session settings (like the currently viewed charts, the current zoom and pan operations on the charts, etc.) are propagated to the new server, so that the new dashboard will come with exactly the same view.
-Netdata cloud has a roadmap to [offer many more features](https://blog.netdata.cloud/posts/netdata-cloud-announcement/) over and above the simple node menu.

 ## What data does the registry store?